unicode-org/message-format-wg/exploration/bidi-usability.md

 the user to set the base direction of a _literal_ or _pattern_ according to its respective actual contents.

+> [!IMPORTANT]
+> This change adds a "lookahead" to determining if a given _message_ is
+> "simple" or "complex", as LRI, RLI, and FSI are all valid starters for a simple message
+> as well as being allowed before a quoted pattern.

 This would change the ABNF as follows:
 (Notice that this change includes a production `bidi` described further down in this document)